Zero Hour, Chapter 19: Sub Rosa

 "What do you mean, 'resources'?"
 Sakura asked, not sure she wanted to know.

-"It's a long process," Deidara said, grinning.
+"It's a long process," Deidara said, gaze darkening at the memory.
 "Days of constant chakra output.
 It'll take a lot outta you if you're not strong enough, yeah."

 "The point is, the fewer participants, the longer the process," Sasori interceded.
 "The longer the process, the more dangerous it becomes for those performing it.
 The only ones left now are Madara, Zetsu, and Kisame.
 That isn't enough to perform an extraction."